 Information on customer needs were gathered through "interviews" with the "customers."
 This information was then generated into a Quality Function Deployment (QFD) and applied to the Concept Scoring Chart.
 In the QFD (shown in Figure 1), customer needs were listed in its respective section, and were rated on a scale of 1 to 5 based on importance, 1 being the least important and 5 being the most important.
 Precise technical features/specifications were then derived from the customer's needs and listed (under the SPECIFICATIONS section).
 Any correlation between the customer needs and their respective specification were identified by placing a number wherever is needed.
 That number, again on a scale from 1 to 5, was used to rate how much correlation exists.
 Technical importance of each specification was then calculated, taking into account how much of the customer's needs were attributable/applicable to a specification.
-Finally, technical priority of each specification.
+Finally, technical priority of each specification was then calculated, which takes into account difficulty of achieving a certain specification.
 This information allowed the team to determine which engineering characteristics required more time and were deemed more important than the other.
 Passenger/vehicle communication resulted in having the most priority, with static/dynamic object detection closely following.

-Figure 8: Quality Function Deployment Chart; customer needs listed vertically in top row; technical priority and respective rankings of specifications boxed in red
+Figure 1: Quality Function Deployment Chart; customer needs listed vertically in top row; technical priority and respective rankings of specifications boxed in red